 A general and extended decline in BC's economy or in that of the Corporation's service area in particular, would be expected to have the effect of reducing demand for energy over time.
-Energy sales are influenced by economic factors such as changes in employment levels, personal disposable income, energy prices, housing starts and customer growth.
+Energy sales are influenced by economic factors such as changes in employment levels, personal disposable income, economic impacts of tariffs, inflation, and interest rates, energy prices, housing starts, and customer growth.
 New customer additions at the Corporation are typically a result of population growth and new housing starts, which are affected by the state of the provincial economy.
 The Corporation is also affected by changes in trends in housing starts from single family dwellings to multi-family dwellings, for which the proportion that use natural gas for space and hot water heating is lower.
-The growth of new multifamily housing starts continues to significantly outpace that of new single-family housing starts.
+The growth of new multi-family housing starts continues to significantly outpace that of new single-family housing starts.
 Natural gas and crude oil prices are closely correlated with natural gas and crude oil exploration and production activity in certain of the Corporation's service territories.
 The level of these activities can influence energy demand which could have a material adverse effect on the Corporation.